dgraves4/datafun-02-projsetup/README.md

-# Scripting directories and files

-Scripting Project
+# Creating Directories

 ## Description

-This is the project for the Data Analytics Fundamentals Module 2.
-The module provides practical project setup techniques and a series of reusable functions for drafting project folders.
+This module uses functions to create a series of project folders using loops and branching as well as demontrating the import of the modeule and the byline from Project 1.